-Apple announced a virtual credit card in March this year.
-Yes, really.
+Apple has finally launched its credit card, the Apple Card, in the US.
 The Cupertino company teamed up with Goldman Sachs and MasterCard to launch the Apple Card, designed to offer users a "healthier financial life".

 This is everything you need to know about the Apple Card, including how it works, when it will be available and what features it offers.